 Estimated via fixed-effects logit with marginal effects displayed.
 Standard errors (in parentheses) are clustered at the individual level and calculated via delta method.
-Baseline categories are Observed: a=R, Cash Option = \$30, Rating = Negative, and Type = $Always\ Cash$ .
+Baseline categories are Observed: a = R, Cash Option = \$30, Rating = Negative, and Type = Always Cash. p < 0.05, p < 0.01, p < 0.001

-Table 7: Observers' Choices in Experiment 1.
+Table 7: Observers' Choices, Experiment 1.
 Marginal effects from a fixed-effects logit model.

 Finally, column 4 utilizes the behavior at the unknown-shop to control for both the average inference at the unknown shop and the choice when facing an unknown shop.
-By including the unknown-shop beliefs and choices, we seek to control for individual differences in stated beliefs and a coarse proxy for risk attitudes, respectively.
+By including the unknown-shop beliefs and choices-coarse proxies for individual differences in stated beliefs and risk attitudes, respectively-we control for two potentially important channels.
 We find that the direct effect of observing a = A persists.
 Moreover, the magnitude is quite large.

-Our collected body of evidence suggests participants may have made to two different types of mistakes: observers may choose gift cards that they ought to reject, or may reject cards they ought to choose.
+Our collective body of evidence suggests participants may have made to two different types of mistakes: observers may have chosen gift cards that they ought to reject, or may have rejected cards they ought to choose.
 We present suggestive evidence of both errors in in Table A5.
 There, we show that approximately 20% of participants who did not take the gift card for either signal in the Actor Stage subsequently took the card in the observer stage after seeing the action a = A. We also note that a high proportion of signal-dependent types followed the actor's choice after a = R. Given that they over-infer from this action, this suggests some may have erroneously rejected the gift card due to this over-inference.